 Collection of customer contact details

 The Chief Health Officer Directions require the businesses and organisations listed below, to collect the contact details of persons attending their premises:

 - An Agency of the Northern Territory Government

 - Schools, universities and educational institutions

 - A child care facility or indoor play centre

 - A hospital

-- Health premises including medical clinics, dentists, optometry office, physiotherapy etc.
+- Health premises including medical clinics, dentists, optometrists, pharmacies, physiotherapy clinics

 - Disability residential facilities